 SMS Breakdown: Character Limits, Segments & Your Plan Usage

+Wondering how you used so many messages?
 This article will help explain why — and how message length, special characters, and carrier segmentation all affect your usage.

 Talkroute allows you to send messages up to 1,000 characters, but SMS carriers break those long messages into smaller segments.
 Each segment counts as one message.
 This guide explains how message length and character type can impact your usage.

-✂️ What Are Message Segments?
+What Are Message Segments?

 SMS messages are sent in segments, not as one large message.
-This means that if your message exceeds the segment limit, it's automatically broken into multiple messages behind the scenes—each counted individually
+This means that if your message exceeds the segment limit, it's automatically broken into multiple messages behind the scenes — each counted individually.

 Two things affect how your message is split: